Marathon Team takes Army-Navy Game Ball Run mantle, begins journey to D.C. Wednesday

 |0

 This work, Marathon Team takes Army-Navy Game Ball Run mantle, begins journey to D.C.
-Wednesday [Image 9 of 9], by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Wednesday, by Eric Bartelt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Marathon Team takes Army-Navy Game Ball Run mantle, begins journey to D.C.
-Wednesday